-There is obviously a lot of work (and gear) that goes into good stock camera photos, but are also ways to produce good photos on an extremely low budget.
-When I say extremely low budget, and I mean under $10 assuming you have the camera and lens to take the photo and another piece of gear you want to photograph.
+There is obviously a lot of work (and gear) that goes into good stock camera photos, but there are also ways to produce good photos on an extremely low budget.
+When I say extremely low budget, I mean under $10 assuming you have the camera and lens to take the photo and another piece of gear you want to photograph.

 To take these photos you will need at a minimum

 - A camera (to take the photos with)